 I have been homeschooling for five years now.
 In this time I have had my highs and lows.
 Everything from teaching a perfectionist to getting a dyslexia diagnosis.
 As I have been teaching both of my children I paid a lot of attention to the lessons I taught them.
 I wanted to raise intelligent well rounded adults.
 I have worked on different things each year.
 As of late though, I have realized that they are watching and learning from the things I don’t say.
 I wanted to share 10 things your homeschooler learns by watching you.
 Some of these may surprise you.

-7. What clean is – One of the things my children watch closer than anything is what clean is defined as.
+One of the things my children watch closer than anything is what clean is defined as.
 Let me clarify.
 The standard of clean I set will be the standard of clean they make for themselves.
 I won’t tell you your house needs to be perfect.
-I won’t tell you to let it all go either.
+Nor will I tell you to let it all go either.
 I will simply say, “look around.
 Is the house that you live in the standard you want your children to have?”

-10. How to handle money – How do you spend your money?
+How do you spend your money?
 Do you use the words broke or not in the budget?
-Do you impulse buy and then regret it later.
+Are you one to impulse buy and then regret it later.
 Do you spend money like water or do you spend it like your wallet would die if it left?
 The way you handle money will say a lot to your children about what should or should not be done with money.
 For me, I try to do the opposite of most of what my parents did.

 What have your children picked up from watching you?
 If there are lessons you wish they would not have learned there are ways to move past that.